-While in theory there is nothing wrong with this as a service, quite a number of these publications operate under a clear conflict of interest.
+While, in theory, there is nothing wrong with this as a service, quite a number of these publications operate under a clear conflict of interest.

 Try this, for example, go to Google and type the following.

-Google has done a great job in blocking out all adverts from companies that try to peddle hot stocks or penny stock, but that still does not stop to companies from getting into the google search results.
+Google has done a great job in blocking out all adverts from companies that try to peddle hot stocks or penny stock, but that still does not stop companies from getting into the google search results.

 What is a Legal Disclaimer?

-A disclaimer is a legal requirement in the U.S.A. and Europe whereby you need to disclose any inherent risk or conflict of interest.
-The idea here is that if you disclose any conflicts you are then not legally responsible.
+A disclaimer is a legal requirement in the U.S.A. and Europe, whereby you need to disclose any inherent risk or conflict of interest.
+The idea here is that if you disclose any conflicts, you are then not legally responsible.

 Watch the Video on Hot Stocks Newsletter Scams or Keep Reading

 “Since (Company Name Deleted) receives compensation and its employees or members of their families may hold stock in the profiled companies, there is an inherent conflict of interest in (Company Name Deleted) statements and opinions and such statements and opinions cannot be considered independent.
 (Company Name Deleted) and its management may benefit from any increase in the share prices of the profiled companies.
 (Company Name Deleted) services are often paid for using free-trading shares.
-(Company Name Deleted) may be selling shares of stock at the same time the profile is being disseminated to potential investors; this should be viewed as a definite conflict of interest and as such, the reader should take this into consideration.”
+(Company Name Deleted) may be selling shares of stock at the same time the profile is being disseminated to potential investors; this should be viewed as a definite conflict of interest, and as such, the reader should take this into consideration.”

-“Investing in micro-cap and growth securities is highly speculative and carries and extremely high degree of risk.
+“Investing in micro-cap and growth securities is highly speculative and carries and an extremely high degree of risk.
 It is possible that an investor’s investment may be lost or impaired due to the speculative nature of the company profiled.
 (Company Name Deleted) its operators, owners, employees, and affiliates may have interests or positions in equity securities of the companies profiled on this website, some or all of which may have been acquired prior to the dissemination of this report, and may increase or decrease these positions at any time.”